JuliaParallel/Dagger.jl/docs/src/dtable.md

 (a = [1, 2, 3, 4, 5], b = [6, 7, 8, 9, 10])
 ```

-To override the underlying type you can provide a kwarg `tabletype` to the constructor.
+To override the underlying type you can provide a kwarg `tabletype` to the
-You can also choose which tabletype should the `DTable` be fetched into.
+`DTable` constructor.
+You can also choose which tabletype the `DTable` should
+be fetched into:

 ```julia
 julia> using DataFrames